bitbloxhub/motcp/README.md

 ## A Message

-A message is composed of a unsigned 32-bit `length`, and a `length` bytes message in BSON
+A message is composed of a unsigned big-endian 32-bit `length`, and a `length` bytes message in BSON

 ## The Protocol